mulle-c/mulle-utf/README.md

 to encode strings into integers of varying sizes.
 This can be useful for small strings with typical Objective-C "keys" and small common mostly lowercase words.
-* **mulle_char7** is a compression scheme placing 7 bit ASCII characters into ints of varying sizes.
+* **mulle_char7** is a compression scheme placing 7 bit ASCII characters into integer numbers of varying sizes.
 A 64 bit integer can hold up to 8 characters.

 > Naming: UTF is a transfer encoding for Unicode.
 So everything